Research | Code | Communicating Science

 Moreover, during my postdoc at Donders Institute, I aimed at receiving pharmacological intervention training.
 To do so, I collaborated with Dr. Rick Helmich who is both a researcher and a neurologist at the Parkinson Centre Nijmegen, works on motor and cognitive problems in Parkinson’s Disease (PD) patients, using neuroimaging and physiological measures.
 In my collaboration with him, I assessed cognitive deficits in PD patients as a function of dopaminergic drug manipulation using fMRI and a double-blind, randomized, within-subject design.

-At the Center for Psychedelics and Consciousness Research, I primarily work with Dr. Fred Barrett.
-Currently I’m working on multiple projects.
-In one, using fMRI, we are investigating the post-dose neurocognitive effects of psilocybin-assisted therapy on patients with concurrent major depressive disorder and alcohol use disorder in a randomized double-blind placebo-controlled within-subject design clinical trial.
-In another, using EEG, we test the acute neurocognitive effects of psilocybin in healthy volunteers.
-We also ask methodological questions regarding the reproducibility of TMS evoked EEG signals.
+At the Center for Psychedelics and Consciousness Research, I primarily worked with Dr. Fred Barrett.
+In one project, using fMRI, we investigated the post-dose neurocognitive effects of psilocybin-assisted therapy on patients with concurrent major depressive disorder and alcohol use disorder in a randomized double-blind placebo-controlled within-subject design clinical trial.
+In another, using EEG, we tested the acute neurocognitive effects of psilocybin in healthy volunteers.
+We also asked methodological questions regarding the reproducibility of TMS evoked EEG signals.

 Code on Github